Tickle Me

-Tickle Me is a 1965 American musical comedy western film directed by Norman Taurog and starring Elvis Presley as a champion rodeo bull rider and bronco buster.
+Tickle Me is a 1965 American musical comedy Western film directed by Norman Taurog, written by Elwood Ullman and Edward Bernds, and starring Elvis Presley as a champion rodeo bull rider and bronco buster, with Julie Adams and Jocelyn Lane in supporting roles.

-Presley won a 1966 Golden Laurel Award as best male actor in a musical film for his role.
+Presley won a 1966 Golden Laurel Award as best male actor in a musical film.
 It is the only Presley film released by Allied Artists Pictures, and it saved the studio from financial collapse and bankruptcy.
 The film made $5 million at the box office.

 For the first and only time in a Presley film, the soundtrack had no new material, utilizing album cuts dating back as early as 1960.
 Some of these tracks were overdubbed for the film.
 In one case, a different take was used ("I Feel That I've Known You Forever", featuring what appears to be a vocal done on the soundstage).
-In another case, a song was presented without the harmony vocal and narration of the original release ("I'm Yours").
+In another, a song was presented without the harmony vocal and narration of the original release ("I'm Yours").
 The cost-cutting experiment of recycling older recordings would not be repeated by Presley.
 However, another song from its recycled soundtrack, "(Such an) Easy Question", peaked at #11 on the Billboard Hot 100 and #1 on the Billboard Easy Listening chart in July 1965.

-Julie Adams and Jocelyn Lane co-star with Presley.
-The screenplay was written by Elwood Ullman and Edward Bernds, who had written The Three Stooges film shorts and theatrical films as well as scripts for The Bowery Boys.
-They brought to the film a sizable quota of slapstick, sight gags and general silliness not found in any other Presley vehicle.